ahm3dhany/Broken-Web-Application/README.md

 # **broken-web-application**

-Spring Web-Application that contains five different flaws -from the OWASP 2013 Top 10 List- and their fixes.
+Spring Web-Application that contains six different flaws -from the [OWASP 2013 Top 10 List](https://www.owasp.org/index.php/Top_10_2013-Top_10)- and their fixes.

 ## An Overview of Web Applications